vanessly/IMDB-Semantic-Analysis/README.md

     </ul>
   </li>
 </ul>
-Additionally, this specific dataset has multiple instances of “<br>”, which were removed as well.
+Additionally, this specific dataset has multiple instances of line breaks, which were removed as well.

 #### Stop words and stemming
 ```